Clause 1 - Homelessness reviews and strategies

 I made a comment in the Committee stage of the Homes Bill, reflecting on a point made by the Institute for Public Policy Research, which is not exactly a Conservative-leaning think tank.
 The institute used the analogy of the difference between black and white and colour television; it said that a lot of social housing was equivalent to black and white TV, and that demand for it would lessen as time went on.

-Photo of Mr Nigel Waterson
+Photo of Nigel Waterson Nigel Waterson Conservative, Eastbourne

 I am happy to give way to the hon.
 Gentleman.
 I remember doing so on a similar point in the Committee stage of the Homes Bill.

-Photo of Mr Andrew Love
+Photo of Andrew Love Andrew Love Labour/Co-operative, Edmonton

 Is not the important point the Government's commitment to improve social housing within a 10-year time scale, with the safeguard that it must have tenant approval?
 Are not those two commitments that were not given by the previous Government?

-Photo of Mr Nigel Waterson
+Photo of Nigel Waterson Nigel Waterson Conservative, Eastbourne

-At the risk of doing the ``Groundhog Day'' routine, in response to a similar intervention by the hon.
+At the risk of doing the ``Groundhog Day'' routine, in response to a similar Intervention by the hon.
 Gentleman on the previous Committee, I made the point that that is not my party's policy that people should be forced into transfers.
 We certainly did not fight the last election on that policy and, even if we had, no one would have noticed.

 We endorse the Government's stand.
 It is becoming a bit of an embarrassment that on a whole range of issues my hon.
 Friends and I must welcome and endorse what the Government are doing, and I will discuss the fallout from that in a moment.
 We are happy that this Conservative policy has been grabbed so enthusiastically by the Government and that they are running with it, heading for the touchline.
 We are cheering them on, on this occasion.
 If anything, they have been more rapid in this matter than even we would have been, although our policy would have been to speed things up and push ahead as rapidly as possible.